xchwarze/flipperzero-firmware-wPlugins/applications/external/marmalade/README.md

 ### ⚡ **2FSK 2.38 kHz** (Frequency Shift Keying):
 - **Pattern**: Alternates between `0xAA` (`10101010`) and `0x55` (`01010101`), simulating binary `0`s and `1`s.
 - **Mechanism**: **2FSK** modulates the frequency by shifting between two discrete frequencies.
 A low deviation of **2.38 kHz** means that the frequency shifts only slightly between the two states, making this mode very precise.
 - **Impact**: Narrowband receivers expecting binary frequency-shifted data will receive rapid shifts between frequencies, confusing their demodulators.
-This small frequency shift can effectively jam simple devices, such as low-data-rate remotes, by creating ambiguity in the frequency state they expect.
+This small frequency shift can effectively marmalade simple devices, such as low-data-rate remotes, by creating ambiguity in the frequency state they expect.

 ### 🔥 **2FSK 47.6 kHz**:
 - **Pattern**: Alternates between `0xAA` and `0x55`, just like the 2.38 kHz mode.
 - **Mechanism**: Similar to the 2FSK 2.38 kHz mode, but with a much higher deviation of **47.6 kHz**.
-This makes the frequency shifts more pronounced, allowing the jammer to disrupt broader spectrum devices.
+This makes the frequency shifts more pronounced, allowing the marmalade to disrupt broader spectrum devices.
 - **Impact**: The wider frequency deviation affects a larger bandwidth, making it effective against systems that use wider channels or higher data rates.
-This mode can cause severe interference across a broader frequency spectrum, jamming systems with a higher tolerance for noise or frequency shifts.
+This mode can cause severe interference across a broader frequency spectrum, marmalade systems with a higher tolerance for noise or frequency shifts.

 ### 💥 **MSK 99.97 Kb/s** (Minimum Shift Keying):
 - **Pattern**: A stream of **random data** (each byte is randomly generated, not a static pattern like the previous modes).